“One week of AMS is equivalent to a year of dedicated practice.”

 Q: I’m still in school.
 Will I have time to do my homework and assignments while I’m at AMS?

 A: Don’t apply if you can’t devote your whole time to music while you’re here.
-We understand that you’re still in school.
+We understand that you’re still in school and you have other commitments.
 But you should really try to avoid bringing any outside work to AMS.
-You’ll be either learning new tunes, practicing new tunes, or seeing shows.
+You’ll be learning new tunes, practicing new tunes, or seeing shows 12-18 hours a day.

 Q: I don’t take private lessons.
 Can I still apply?